#metoo voices is an interactive sound installation that creates a physical representation of the magnitude of the #metoo movement.

 In October 2017, on the social media platform Twitter, actress Alyssa Milano used the words “me too” as a hashtag in a tweet in a response to multiple women coming forward to share their experiences of sexual assault committed by Hollywood producer Harvey Weinstein, and encouraged others to use the hashtag too.
 The hashtag exploded–it was used more than 1.7 million times within just a few days by users sharing their personal experiences with sexual assault.

-How might we...#metoo voices creates a physical representation of the magnitude of the #metoo movement by transforming words on a screen into human voices.
-It also emulates the experience of sharing a painful story and knowing immediately that you are not alone.
+#metoo voices transforms words on a screen into human voices, emulating the experience of sharing a painful story and knowing immediately that you are not alone.

 Using Twitter’s API, the installation counts how many times the hashtag #metoo has been tweeted or retweeted.
 When a participant says “Me too!” into the megaphone, the installation counts the number of instances of the hashtag in the last minute and plays recordings of people saying “Me too!” in that number